As an Amazon Associate I earn from qualifying purchases. Click for details.

 Take cues from your ghost hunting tools

-If you have ghost hunting tools such as an EMF meter, dowsing rods, or a pendulum, use them to help you identify the best locations.
+If you have ghost hunting tools, they may help you identify the best locations.

 For example, if your EMF meter detects energy spikes — or drops lower than it should — that’s a potential location for ghostly photos.
 Try taking photos standing directly at the location where your EMF meter indicated something odd.